carvel-dev/carvel-community/proposals/README.md

 This directory serves as the home for Carvel proposals.
 A proposal is a design document that describes a new feature for a Carvel project.
 The new feature can span multiple projects or introduce a new project.
-A proposal must be sponsored by at least one Carvel Maintainer.
+A proposal must be sponsored by at least one Carvel maintainer.
 Proposals can be worked by anyone in the community.

 # Submit a Proposal
 To create a proposal, submit a PR to this directory under the appropriate